tangobreath/tangobreath.github.io/teaching-classes.md

 ## Musicality

+These are just a variation of the partner classes.
 These classes also begin slowly, usually with a stronger theme of how a movement feels.
 In other words musicality.
 While the other classes will always have some techniques of musicality, these classes generally focus